therealprof/display-interface/spi-async/README.md

-# SPI interface for display interface
+# Asynchronous SPI interface for display interface

-This Rust crate contains a generic SPI implementation of a data/command interface for displays over any SPI driver implementing the `embedded-hal` `blocking::spi::Write<u8>` trait.
+This Rust crate contains a generic SPI implementation of a data/command interface for displays over any SPI driver implementing the `embedded-hal-async` `spi::SpiBusWrite<u8>` trait.

 ## License